Algebra and Hilbert space structures induced by quantum probes: Supplementary material: Proofs of lemmas

 \begin{lemma} {\rm (Theorem 14, 16 and 17 in the paper \cite{JNW34})} For any formally real Jordan algebra $J$, a basis $ \{e_{\rho} \}_{\rho\in\{0,1,\cdots, \rho_0-1\}}\cup\{s^{(\rho,\sigma)}_{\mu}\}_{(\rho,\sigma,\mu)\in \Omega}$ can be constructed, where $\rho_0$ is an integer that can be determined when a specific $J$ is given.
 The indices $\rho, \sigma,$ and $\mu$ are in the range $ \Omega=\{(\rho,\sigma,\mu)| \rho<\sigma \;\land\; \exists j,\;\rho,\sigma\in\Gamma_j \;\land\; \mu\in\{0,1,\cdots,\chi_j-1\} \} $, where $\{\Gamma_j\}_j$ are a non-overlapping decomposition of $\{0,1,\cdots,\rho_0-1 \}$, i.e., $\bigoplus_j \Gamma_j= \{0,1,\cdots,\rho_0-1 \}$, and $\chi_j$ are positive integers indexed by $j$.
 The basis elements $ \{e_{\rho} \}$ and $\{s^{(\rho,\sigma)}_{\mu}\}$ satisfy the following three anti-commutation relations:

 \end{lemma}

-As a quick consequence of Eqs. (\ref{eq:str_jor_2_1})-(\ref{eq:str_jor_2_3}) in this Lemma, let us show three useful relations.
+As a quick consequence of Eqs. (\ref{eq:str_jor_2_1})-(\ref{eq:str_jor_2_3}) in this lemma, let us show three useful relations.
 The first one is

-where Eq. (\ref{eq:str_jor_2_1}) is used in the first, third and the last equalities, while the second and the forth equalities can be verified just by the definition of the anti-commutator.
+where Eq. (\ref{eq:str_jor_2_1}) is used in the first, third and the last equalities, while the second and the fourth equalities can be verified just by the definition of the anti-commutator.
 The second is, for $\rho<\sigma$,

 where Eq. (\ref{eq:str_jor_2_3}) has been used recursively in the first equality, and Eq. (\ref{eq:str_jor_2_1+}) in the second line.
 The last one we show here is